at15/go-solr/doc/solr/core.md

 ## Create

+- you can use GET, no need to use POST, but both should work, I guess solr doesn't filter http methods
 - [ ] TODO: wrong install dir, config set etc.
 - [ ] TODO: collection, when we start using solr cloud